acend/helm-basics-training/content/en/docs/02.0/_index.md

 {{% /alert %}}

 {{% onlyWhen mobi %}}
-In case you do not have permissions to list the nodes with `kubectl get node` simply use `kubedev-worker-00bb7020c0eb.phoenix.mobicorp.test` as the node address to access the welcome page.
+In case you do not have permissions to list the nodes with `kubectl get node` please ask the trainer for a valid node ip address to access the welcome page.
 {{% /onlyWhen %}}